jackschlehr2/portfolio/README.md

 # portfolio
-My personal website built in HTML, CSS, and Javscript
+My personal website that built with HTML, CSS, and Javscript and can be accessed at [jackschlehr.com](jackschlehr.com)